unowiz/sp-dev-fx-extensions/docs/samples/framework.md

-# Samples by Framework
+# Samples by JavaScript Framework

 You can build client-side web parts using the frameworks you're already familiar with.
-Use the filters below to find samples by framework.
+Use the filters below to find samples by JavaScript framework.

+To learn more about how to use these samples, please refer to our [getting started](../gettingstarted/index.md) section.

  <div class="well">
   <div class="button-group filters-button-group">